pokitto/pokitto.github.io/start/learn/quickstart/step3.md

 ## Linux (Ubuntu)

-1) Put Pokitto in the flashing mode.
-The video in the end of the page shows how to do it (from the start of the video to the time 4:47).
+1. Put Pokitto in the flashing mode.
+The video in the end of the page shows how to do it (from the start of the video to 4:47).
 Just do not download the binary as instructed in the video, as we are going to use our own.

-2) If you installed Femto IDE under the "$HOME/bin/FemtoIDE" folder, open the terminal in the folder: "$HOME/bin/FemtoIDE/project/HelloCPP"
+2. If you installed Femto IDE under the "$HOME/bin/FemtoIDE" folder, open the terminal in the folder: "$HOME/bin/FemtoIDE/project/HelloCPP"

-3) Copy the binary file to the flashing drive like below and wait for 5 seconds:
+3. Copy the binary file to the flashing drive like below and wait for 5 seconds:
-'''dd bs=1024 conv=nocreat,notrunc if=HellpCPP.bin of=/media/$USER/CRP\ DISABLD/firmware.bin'''
+`dd bs=1024 conv=nocreat,notrunc if=Hello\ CPP.bin of=/media/$USER/CRP\ DISABLD/firmware.bin`

-4) Press A until you see the same game screen as under the emulator in the step 2!
+4. Power off and on Pokitto.
+Press A until you see the game screen.

 ## Windows

-1) Put Pokitto in the flashing mode.
-The video in the end of the page shows how to do it (from the start of the video to the time 4:47).
+1. Put Pokitto in the flashing mode.
+The video in the end of the page shows how to do it (from the start of the video to 4:47).
 Just do not download the binary as instructed in the video, as we are going to use our own.

-2) If you installed Femto IDE under the "C:\bin\FemtoIDE" folder, use the file manager to copy the file "C:\bin\FemtoIDE\project\HelloCPP\Hello CPP.bin" to the CRP DISABLD drive.
+2. If you installed Femto IDE under the "C:\bin\FemtoIDE" folder, use the file manager to copy the file "C:\bin\FemtoIDE\project\HelloCPP\Hello CPP.bin" to the CRP DISABLD drive.
 You can replace the current file in the CRP DISABLD drive.

-3) Power off and on Pokitto.
+3. Power off and on Pokitto.
 Press A until you see the game screen.

 ## Video of how to flash a binary to Pokitto in Windows.

 The USB cable connection and buttons apply for all OS’s:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PKlNyBJP9GA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Finally!
+## Finally!

 If everything went properly you should come up with something like this: